angular/angular/aio/content/guide/ngmodule-api.md

 ## Next steps

-* To learn about frequently used Angular NgModules and how to import them into your app, see [Frequently-used NgModules](guide/frequent-ngmodules "Frequently-used NgModules").
+* To learn about frequently used Angular NgModules and how to import them into your app, see [Frequently-used modules](guide/frequent-ngmodules "Frequently-used modules").

 * For guidance on how to use NgModules for organizing different areas of your code, see [Guidelines for creating NgModules](guide/module-types "Guidelines for creating NgModules").

-* For step-by-step instructions on creating an NgModule and importing it into your app, see [Creating a new NgModule](guide/feature-modules "Creating a new NgModule").
+* For step-by-step instructions on creating an NgModule and importing it into your app, see [Feature modules](guide/feature-modules "Feature modules").

-* To learn how to use shared modules to organize and streamline your code, see [Sharing NgModules in an app](guide/sharing-ngmodules "Sharing NgModules in an app").

-* To learn about loading NgModules eagerly when the app starts, or lazy-loading NgModules asynchronously by the router, see [Lazy-loading an NgModule](guide/lazy-loading-ngmodules "Lazy-loading an NgModule").

-* To understand how to provide a service or other dependency for your app, see [Providing dependencies for an NgModule](guide/providers "Providing dependencies for an NgModule").

-* To learn how to create a singleton service to use in NgModules, see [Making a service a singleton](guide/singleton-services "Making a service a singleton").